 If you haven't worked with a certain brush or brush type before, try out different strokes using water on a piece of paper.
 Remember that you only want the tip of the brush to be on the surface of the paper or bisqueware.
 The upper area of the brush's hair is the reservoir for the stain (or ink).

-Note that I keep the plate tilted.
-Also, I do not wet the plate before I brush on the stain.
+Keep the plate tilted.
+Also, do not wet the plate before brushing on the stain.
 This ensures a clean stroke, with little to no fuzzing at the edges of the line.Continue to 3 of 4 below.

 03 of 04

 Ceramic stains can also be used as washes, not just for lines.
 This can help intensify the design, add visual interest, and yes, even help modify and disguise "mistakes" on stain line drawings.

 However, stain washes do not have to be done in conjunction with lines!
 Just as with brush and ink painting, you may want to work entirely with wash areas.
 Try using the varying intensity (and possibly color) of the ceramic stain washes to define the image or design.

 Using ceramic stains in this way is very similar to working with brush and ink and watercolors.
 Try out using a very wet brush on dry bisque for a wet-on-dry effect.
 For a damp-on-damp fuzziness, dampen the bisqueware before applying the stain.